-What do you get when you spend money on marketing without branding?
+What do you get when you spend money on digital marketing without good branding?

 I hate to break this to you, but not much.
 You are wasting your budget.
 Mic drop.
 That really should be the end of my article.
 However, in order to convince you that my opening statement is more than just one of my many Carrie Bradshaw musings, let me explain.

-I often get incoming inquiries from businesses who want Studiothink to help with marketing.
-They are discouraged by the results they are getting and believed that investing in a robust marketing plan would result in more customers, more followers, more incoming leads.
+We often get incoming inquiries from businesses who want Studiothink to help improve their marketing.
+They are discouraged by the results they are getting and were led to believe that investing in a robust digital marketing campaign would result in more customers, more followers, more incoming leads.
 But that just isn’t happening.
-Now they would like to improve their results with more marketing.
+Now they would like to improve their results with even more digital marketing.

 And, news flash—there can not be one without the other.